6 signs that your IWMS deployment needs a health check

-If you’ve implemented or worked with an integrated workplace management system (IWMS) for a significant length of time, you’ve come to recognize an enduring principle: no matter how perfectly the solution meets your needs today, there will come a time when that solution underperforms, because your needs become more complex, and your IWMS isn’t healthy enough to advance.
+If you’ve implemented or worked with an integrated workplace management system (IWMS) for any length of time, you’ve come to recognize an unavoidable problem.
+No matter how perfectly the solution meets your needs today, there will come a time when that solution underperforms.

-Corporate real estate (CRE) and facilities management (FM) teams risk falling into a vicious and costly cycle of implementing their IWMS solutions, finding out that their features and overall performance no longer align with the needs of their organizations, and having to invest in new IWMS solutions all over again.
+The worst-case scenario for your corporate real estate (CRE) and facilities management (FM) teams as they navigate IWMS functionality gaps is to fall into a costly cycle of implementing an IWMS, finding out that features and overall performance no longer align with the needs of their organizations, and having to invest in new IWMS solutions all over again.

 When the IWMS platform is no longer responsive to the needs of these individual teams, however, then department heads are likely to identify their own solutions for managing and processing their data.
 This results in the IWMS working with a less holistic picture of the entire organization.

 In order to resolve the issue without a full reimplementation, your team needs to find ways to expand the functionalities of the IWMS platform in a targeted way and demonstrate to stakeholders that their needs have been addressed with these updates.
 This requires a solid understanding of stakeholder requirements, IWMS capabilities, and possibly even additional CRE technologies.

 4. Workplace data isn’t accessible enough to guide portfolio optimization

 There’s no better data to inform decisions about your organization’s real estate portfolio than detailed info about at how employees use those spaces.
 There are multiple ways to measure this usage, including employee surveys, occupancy sensors, and energy consumption.